-Kelly Wade is an author, wife, momma, and nana who loves family, adventure, motorsports, words, and really good homemade cookies.
+Kelly Wade is an author, momma, and nana who loves family, adventure, motorsports, words, and really good homemade cookies.

 Follow her on Twitter + Instagram + Facebook: @KellyWadeWrites